jashandhillon1/jashandhillon1/README.md

 - 👋 Hi, I’m @Jashanpreet Singh.
-I am a Grad student in University of Windsor and 1+ year in tech.
+I am a Grad student in University of Windsor having 2 year in tech.
-- 👀 I’m interested in Full Stack web development, Machine learning
+- 👀 I’m interested in Full Stack development, Backend development and Data Science
-- 🌱 I got following technical skills- Java, Python, JavaScript, SQL, MongoDB, Jenkins
+- 🌱 Technical skills- Java, Python, JavaScript, SQL, MongoDB, Jenkins
-- 📫 Send me a mail on Jashandhillon211@gmail.com
+-

 <!---
 jashandhillon1/jashandhillon1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.